bucket-xv/draid/deploy/README.md

 ./upload.sh root
 ```

-4. SSH to the first server and run the script to install draid.
+4. SSH to the **master node** and run the script to install draid.
 You may need to enter `Yes` once.

 ```Bash
 tmux